borntofrappe/fullstack-d3/README.md

   .attr("stroke-width", dimensions.pathHeight);
 ```

-`d3.merge` helps to create the necessary combinations, as it is useful to flatten a 2D array considering the ses and education values.
+`d3.merge` helps to create the necessary combinations by flattening the 2D array and considering the ses and education values.

 ```js
 d3.merge(